e99 Online Shopping Mall

 Editorial Review

-'Deconstruction', 'psychoanalysis', and 'semiotics' have become part of the vocabulary of contempoorary culture.
-Reading Theory introduces the principal texts by Derrida, Lacan and Kristeva that are behind these terms and that provide their contexts.
-This book concentrates its attention on making accessible what these three theorists have written, rather than offering a synthetic obstruction of the fashionable terminology of theory. ...
+"Deconstruction," "psychoanalysis," and "semiotics" have become part of the vocabulary of contemporary culture.
+Reading Theory introduces the principal texts by Lacan, Derrida, and Kristeva that lie behind these terms and that provide their contexts.
+This book concentrates its attention on making accessible what these three theorists have written, rather than offering a synthetic abstraction of the fashionable terminology of theory.
+In addition to these detailed readings Michael Payne examines and introduces the manifestos of each writer, their "readings" of paintings, and provides a systematic response to their critics. ...
 Read more

 Customer Reviews (1)